Prairie vole: Pair bonding

+Diet and ecology

 Prairie voles are primarily herbivorous, feeding on grasses, roots, fruit, seeds and bark and some insects.
 These voles store food.
 Predators include coyotes, hawks, owls, foxes and prairie rattlesnakes.
 They may cause damage to garden plants and small trees.

 Reproduction

 During mating season, prairie voles take up individual territories and defend them from other voles.
 They mark their territories with urine and other secretions.
 They assume a defensive posture towards a competitor or enemy by raising the forefeet, extending the head forward, and chattering of the teeth.
 Outside the mating seasons, the prairie voles live together.

 Like other voles, prairie voles can reproduce at any time of the year, but the main breeding seasons are in the fall and the spring.
 Unlike other voles, prairie voles are generally monogamous.
 The prairie vole is a notable animal model for studying monogamous behavior and social bonding because male and female partners form lifelong pair bonds, huddle and groom each other, share nesting and pup-raising responsibilities, and generally show a high level of affiliate behavior.
 However, they are not sexually faithful, and though pair-bonded females usually show aggression toward unfamiliar males, both sexes will occasionally mate with other voles if the opportunity arises.

 The female's gestation period is between 20 and 30 days.
 Female voles have two to four litters of two to seven young per year in a nest lined with vegetation in a burrow or in a depression on the ground.
 Litter size varies depending on food availability and the age of the female.
-The largest number of pregnancies with the highest offspring occur in spring and fall.
+The largest number of pregnancies with the highest number of offspring occur in spring and fall.
 Vole pups open their eyes at about eight days after birth, and become capable of feeding themselves at about two weeks.

-Interaction with humans
+Interactions with humans

 Prairie voles are important to the ecosystem.
 They provide food for predators, but are considered pests by some.
 Many ways to prevent voles from destroying gardens or other areas are available.
 Electric repellers and predators (snakes, owls, coyotes, foxes, domestic animals, and hawks) can be used to reduce vole populations.
 They can also be scared away by plastic ornaments that resemble natural predators.

 Though poison is an option to prevent voles, poisoned voles can create a threat to other animals and humans.
 Voles are prey for other predators.
 If they are eaten by predators while poisoned, the poison could harm the predator.
 In addition, when placing poison near vole entrances, other animals may be able to reach it, making it a hazard to them.
 Moreover, poison left in the field can easily be blown or washed away.
 In residential areas, the poison itself and poisoned voles can be harmful and/or dangerous to people and domesticated animals.
 If a licensed pest control company is involved they can mitigate any poisoning concerns through the use of proper exterior bait stations.